Want to learn new ways to make extra money?

 The real opportunity to make significant money on Fiverr is by offering premium services.
 For example, if you offer 3 Personalized Tips for Texting Someone You Like for $5, you might offer a package on How to Ask Someone to Prom for $30.

 Cafepress is a great place to start a tee-shirt business.
 Do you remember the What Does the Fox Say videos and merchandise?
 Sites like this sold tons of products with fox images and blurbs from that viral video.

 If you get in on the ground floor of something popular, you could make big money with your design.

 Etsy is full of opportunity for creativity and making money as a kid.
 You could sell anything from custom jewelry to ink prints to vintage yard sale finds.
-Check out online tutorials to learn how to ace their platform as a seller.
+Consider checking out online tutorials or taking a course to learn how to ace their platform as a seller.
 The average sale price on Etsy is in the ballpark of $25 per item.

 Similar to other sites on this list, the minimum age requirement for account owners is 18 years old.
 However, teenagers 13-17 can use Etsy as long as they have permission from and are supervised by a parent or legal guardian.
 Whoever is supervising them needs to be the actual owner of the account.

 The earlier you start teaching your kids the value of money and how to manage it, the better prepared they’ll be for life as an adult.
 The sooner you open their eyes to all of the different jobs for kids available, the sooner they’ll learn about financial responsibility.

 By introducing them to unique money making ideas for kids, you’re also showing them there are more options than the traditional path of going to college, getting a job with a big company, and working for someone else.